 Vertical marks on print, generally found on the LHS or RHS of page

 If the cartridge is still fresh and markings appear on the print in a blob or smear like fashion, generally this means the PCR has been marked with conductive grease.
 Commonly it will be located on the LHS or RHS of print near the PCR Clip/Housing (accidental conductive grease application to PCR coating).
-If continual printing is done, the grease will smear and transfer to the Drum eectively giving a poor print vertically in the smear zone.
+If continual printing is done, the grease will smear and transfer to the Drum effectively giving a poor print vertically in the smear zone.

 The Developer Roller

 A Developer Roller is a metal shaft covered in Silicon Rubber with a specially designed surface coating.
 Both the coating and Silicon Rubber help in storing and releasing electrical charge.
-The Developer Roller is much like a Magnetic Roller, as they both help in the transferral of toner from the toner supply chamber (hopper) to the Drum Unit.
+The Developer Roller is much like a Magnetic Roller, as they both help in the transferal of toner from the toner supply chamber (hopper) to the Drum Unit.
 The main difference between the two is how they deal in attracting and repelling toner.
-A Magnetic Roller utilises Magnetic Charge, where as a Developer Roller utilises electrical charge to attract and repel.
+A Magnetic Roller utilizes Magnetic Charge, where as a Developer Roller utilizes electrical charge to attract and repel.
 Magnetic based toner will use a magnetic roller, if the toner is charged then a developer roller is used.

 Most Common Developer Roller Problems